If Russia turns off the taps, could LNG help boost European energy security? | DW | 22.02.2022

 Putin has insisted that the opening of the new Nord Stream 2 gas pipeline from Russia to Germany would help to calm Europe's energy crunch.

 The pipe, which runs under the Baltic Sea, was finished late last year but has yet to receive its operating license from Germany.
-While the German government has blamed a few last-minute regulatory hurdles for the delay, the Ukraine crisis has piled pressure on Berlin to delay the authorization.
+Reacting to Russia moving troops into Donetsk and Luhansk in eastern Ukraine on 22 February, German Chancellor Olaf Scholz announced his government's decision to halt approval procedures for the Nord Stream 2 pipeline.

 Nord Stream 2 faces resistance from the US and several European countries including Poland and Ukraine, which say it will further increase Russia's leverage over the continent and reduce transit fees earned by Ukraine for gas to pass through existing pipelines.